casey0808/casey0808.github.io/post/main.md

 ## My Goal
 1. Gain enough relevant knowledge and have the ability of building projects independently.
-2. Combine data science with the area I'm interested (i.e. geology, earth science, atmospheric science), and carry out interdisciplinary projects to benefit both fields.
+2. Combine data science with the area I'm interested (i.e. geology, earth science,atmospheric science), and carry out interdisciplinary projects to benefit both fields.
+3. Become a data engineer.
-3. Further develop myself in terms of learning ability, creativity etc.
+4. Further develop myself in terms of learning ability, creativity etc.

 ## My Curriculum